Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 * Host_Types that MUST offer an IR MUST provide Parent_Data_Type and other relevant parent information if it is available.
 * Host_Types that choose to offer an IR (e.g. eJournal or eBook) SHOULD provide Parent_Data_Type and other relevant parent information in the IR, as specified in Table 3.q.
 * Data_Types MUST NOT be used with other Parent_Data_Types than those listed in the table.
-* The Parent_Data_Type MUST appear in the PR, DR and TR, whether or not an IR is available.
+* Data_Types and Parent_Data_Types MUST appear in the PR, DR and TR as described in the rules above Table 3.p.

 Table 3.q (below): List of Parent_Data_Type Values and Associated Data_Types